Why You Want To Self-Publish on Amazon in 2021:

 Step 2: Upload your book in ebook and/or print version

-To get your book up on Amazon, go through KDP's upload process.
-Have ready:
+To get your book up on Amazon, and go through KDP's upload process, have these 3 things ready:

 - Hire an editor or proofreader.
 If you’re on a tight budget, check out online services like Reedsy.
 Or find forums like Reddit.
 Find beta readers too (ask your friends and family).